Bowire

 Per-step assertions paid cloud

-Performance / load testing k6 (separate)
+Performance / load testing

-Local-first, no account account required cloud-hosted account required
+Local-first, no account account required cloud-hosted

-Git-native workspace planned Git Sync (cloud)
+Git-native workspace Git Sync (cloud)

 Hosted docs page Kong portal